The paragraphs below describe the tax acceptable treatments under the prevailing Complementary Tax Law and are for reference only.

 Royalty income received by or accrued to a corporate taxpayer in Macau SAR is subject to complementary tax.
 There is currently no withholding tax (WHT) imposed on royalties paid or accrued to a non-resident provided that such non-resident has not carried on commercial/industrial activities in Macau SAR.

 Companies incorporated in Macau SAR are subject to complementary tax on worldwide income, wherever received or credited.
 There are no provisions in the Macau Complementary Tax Law that allow foreign income to be deferred for tax purposes.
-Currently, double taxation relief is available under the respective double taxation agreements (DTAs) that Macau SAR has with Cabo Verde, the People's Republic of China, Mozambique, Portugal, Vietnam, and Hong Kong SAR.
+Currently, double taxation relief is available under the respective double taxation agreements (DTAs) that Macau SAR has with Cabo Verde, the People's Republic of China, Mozambique, Portugal, Vietnam, Hong Kong SAR and Cambodia.